 Both sides have a point.
 Both are also missing the bigger picture.

 Yann LeCun, Fei-Fei Li, Google DeepMind, NVIDIA, and labs across China and the UAE are all racing to build them.
 LeCun has said that within three to five years, world models will be the dominant AI architecture, and nobody in their right mind would still use today's LLMs.
+Whether or not that exact timeline holds, the direction he's pointing at is hard to argue with.
+A model that's only ever seen text can describe a wet road being slippery.
+It has no actual model of friction, momentum, or what happens when a tire loses grip mid-turn.
+A world model is supposed to close that gap, learning physics the way a toddler does, by watching things happen and predicting what happens next.

 Building one won't happen on chatbot transcripts or distilled reasoning chains.
 It needs video, sensor data, 3D spatial information, physics simulations, and real-world interaction data from every environment on the planet.
 Every terrain, every climate, every physical interaction between objects, humans, and machines.
 The data requirements make LLM training sets look like a pamphlet.

 So here we are, fighting over copied chatbot outputs, while the actual destination requires something so massive no single company, no single country, could build the dataset alone.
+Nobody in this conversation seems to want to say that part.

 If the end state of AI is a system that truly understands reality, that can simulate every corner of the physical world, then one nation's language model outputs being sacred territory starts to look small.
 Not because IP doesn't matter today.
 It does.
 But the scale of what's coming makes today's distillation wars look like neighbours arguing over a fence line while a city is being built around them.